lamhq/tech-notes/pages/devops/aws/compute/serverless.md

 4. **Data processing:** Process and analyze large datasets.
 5. **Machine learning:** Train and deploy machine learning models.
 6. **Serverless APIs:** Create and manage APIs without having to manage servers.

+## Services

+**AWS Lambda**: A compute service that lets you run code without provisioning or managing servers.
+You only pay for the compute time you consume.

+**Amazon API Gateway**: A fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+**AWS SAM (Serverless Application Model)**: An open-source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.

+**AWS Cloud Development Kit (CDK)**: An open-source software development framework to define cloud application resources using familiar programming languages

+**AWS Step Functions**: A service that makes it easy to coordinate the components of distributed applications and microservices using visual workflows.

 ## Resources